Viima-R/ParkkiRadio/Documentation/Memos/weekly_reports.md

 We've had a week of research to search a bit the direction for the project.
 Now, the week starts with a meeting with our tutor.
 Processes with the server, MQTT and webpage to be continued.

-Team meating on friday to check progress.
+Team meating on friday to check progress:

+- Servers are coming up
+- MQTT is almost in order
+- making the architecture a bit more clearer
+- django to be an intermediate between the servers and webpage
+- Webpage has a solid default page

 ## TO/DO

+- Database server to run
+- MQTT to automatically write in to the database
+- Setting up Django
--
+- Webpage tbc

 # Week 12